kiran-isaac/Stack-Lang/README.md

 # Slang

-Slang is a stack based programming language, that is bytecode interpreted.
-It is absolutely awful and very difficult to write, it is not recommended to use this for anything other than messing around.
+Slang is a bytecode interpreted stack based programming language.
+It is very complicated to write, and full of bad design decisions!
+It is not recommended to use this for anything other than messing around.
+However it was very fun to create!
+This was my first large c++ project, and I was 17 at the time, hence the code being a mess.
+However it is a fun language to mess around with.

-## Usage
+# Usage

 A Slang program is compiled to bytecode which is interpreted by the Slang virtual machine.
-A Slang program called "main.sl" would be compiled and output to "main.out", and then run by the virtual machine using the command below.
+A Slang program called "main.sl" would be compiled and output to "a.out", and then run by the virtual machine using the command below.

 ```bash
 slang compile main.sl -o a.out